Resolving the Missing Link Within Eating Disorder Treatment:

 Chapter 1: Introduction

-In this theoretical work, I deliver a brand new transdisciplinary approach to mental health treatment.
-I do this by taking the astounding and mostly unknown physics, consciousness, and cosmology of the last century and walking participants through the front doors of the clinical treatment of disordered eating, and in doing so provide a format for illuminating lay public teachings and processes.
-My longstanding professional history in the treatment and theoretical discourse of body image driven eating and exercise disorders has provided me a trial forum to explore what I believe is the missing link in clinical treatment: inquiry about consciousness.
+In this theoretical work, I deliver a brand-new transdisciplinary approach to mental health treatment.
+I do this by taking the astounding and mostly unknown physics, consciousness, and cosmology of the last century and bring it through the front doors of the clinical treatment of disordered eating.
+Finally, the new science of physics, consciousness and cosmology is brought to interface with the mental health field, through the portal of disordered eating here in this paper.
+My longstanding professional history in the treatment and theoretical discourse of eating and exercise disorders has provided me a trial forum to explore what I believe is the missing link in clinical treatment: a scientific and philosophical inquiry about the nature of consciousness.
 The discoveries in physics, cosmology, and neuroscience within the last century implicate consciousness as a universal ordering principle within psychological subjectivity, as well as a new cosmological origin.
 (Levy, 2018; Sabbadini, 2017).
-Hence, it is a century overdue to bring the new epistemology of physics and consciousness discourse into the halls of clinical psychological work.
+Hence, it is a century overdue to bring this new epistemology of physics and consciousness discourse into the halls of clinical psychological work.

-The last century of scientific ground-breaking discoveries have been deemed too complex to understand evidenced by the fact that few in our society know about the breakthroughs in quantum physics, and consciousness.
-For reasons I examine here, too taboo to bring into the current culture despite the desperate need for a new paradigm of meaning.
-I bring the ever-present inquiry into the personal inquiry about who and what humans are, as well as humankind’s bafflement about the very nature of reality, into the clinical rooms of mental health treatment.
+The last century of scientific ground-breaking discoveries have been deemed too complex to understand, evidenced by the fact that few in our society know about the breakthroughs in quantum physics, and consciousness.
+I work to ground the complexity of this new science to provide answers toward our human pervasive inquiry about who and what we are, as human beings.
+The physics of the last century reorganizes our scientific understanding about the very nature of reality, a topic that I bring directly into the clinical field of mental health treatment.
 Having been the grateful recipient of mental health care as well as a provider, I am aware that attunement to timing regarding these basic yet existential topics is critical.

-My persistent and life long curiosity about consciousness, physics, and the new epistemology of science led to extensive research through this dissertation effort and a product.
-This product is the Emergence Courses, designed as a scientific philosophical adjunct to standard eating disorder treatment methods, creating a more complete mental health treatment.
+My persistent and life-long curiosity about consciousness, physics, and the new epistemology of science led to extensive research through this dissertation effort and a product.
+This product are the Emergence Courses, designed as a scientific philosophical adjunct to standard eating disorder treatment methods, expanding mental health treatment toward a grounded existential genre.
 As a side note, I formally use capital letters for the word “courses”, following the title Emergence throughout this paper.
 Otherwise when I refer to Emergence work or processes or another descriptive, I will not capitalize these other references to this coursework.

 I birthed the Emergence Courses to bring in a return toward philosophy, one based on the implications of science, in addition to the other aspects of powerful self-inquiry that occur in ideal clinical psychology environments.
 From my experience, few of the lay public, including professionals treating disordered eating, have a clue that quantum mechanics and relativity have forever changed our world.
 Few understand the new implications of the central role our own personal subjectivity plays, where an epic interface between neuroscience and the quantum field, or superposition (Laszlo,2007), hosts the boundless radiance of consciousness (Combs, 2009; Pylkkanen, 2007; Stapp, 2011).
 Without a clear understanding of the new theories and inquiries into consciousness, humankind continues to live in a crisis of perception, one that directly fuels the crisis in felt meaning (Needleman, 2003; W. Thompson, 1981, 1996).

-In short, the product of my theoretical research, the Emergence Courses, are a set of optimistic, didactic teachings and experiential processes that I argue will fill the unnamable impoverishment of the soul that accompanies the mechanistic scientific epistemology of reality.
+In short, the product of my theoretical research, the Emergence Courses, are a set of optimistic, didactic teachings and experiential processes that I argue will fill the unnamable impoverishment of the soul that accompanies our current day mechanistic scientific epistemology of reality.
 I am proposing that the level of human alienation that naturally abides within the dark rationalism of our current culture’s default mode of thinking should have a name, if not a diagnosis of its own.
-Psychotherapy is too burdened with individual trauma, childhood histories, relationship struggles, overwhelm, and addiction to begin to know what to do with the steady desacralization of the world, while the solutions about new universal ordering principles simply await translation from the towers of academia to the everyday people.
+Psychotherapy is too burdened with individual trauma, childhood histories, relationship struggles, overwhelm, and addiction to begin to know what to do with the steady desacralization of the world, while the solutions about new universal ordering principles presented in the Emergence courses simply await translation from the towers of academia to the everyday people.

 I am a part of this new effort.
 Through decades of experience in speaking to professionals treating eating disorders and other mental health problems, psychotherapists, physicians and registered dietitian specialists, I am aware that they are already taxed with insurance company demands to get more accomplished in less and less time.
 This is why the professional workshops for women, with the eco retreat style renewal , include these teachings about cosmology, consciousness, and physics, along with yoga and dance classes, deep immersion in nature, and riotous improvisation through storytelling.
 The only reason these professional retreats do not include men is that I have not gotten that far in my work, but I intend to.
 The retreats that I describe, fill up, with waiting lists, and I assume they do because of the attention to consciousness that occurs throughout our week together on many levels.

-My professional history treating disordered eating provides a launching pad for this body of work, which will drastically upgrade the current epistemology of science based psychological treatment into an explosive new metalevel of wonder and meaning in life.
-I am using eating disorders as an initial home for this work, with a plan to write a series of books aimed at translating the implications of quantum physics, neuroscience as it relates to consciousness, and cosmology into psychological discourse.
+My professional history treating disordered eating provides a launching pad for this body of work, which will drastically upgrade the current epistemological basis of psychological treatment.
+The new science epistemology offered here stands to offer an infusion of wonder and meaning in life, as an adjunct to standard psychological practices.
+I am using eating disorders as an initial home for this work, with a plan to write a series of books aimed at translating the implications of quantum physics, neuroscience as it relates to consciousness, and cosmology into a more general field of psychological discourse.

 As an example, let me pose some familiar questions for consideration.
 These questions could offer a challenge that an entire genre of philosophical discourse could speak to if this discourse was present in mental health treatment.
 When people go into mental health treatment, as part of what comes up in their psychological work they might eventually dare to ask, “Who or what are we, as human beings?”
 “What is the underlying nature of reality?”
 “How can I find meaning in just being a human being?” or “What is consciousness?”